alephbeis/indesign-scrips/Docs/Engineering/CodeStandards.md

 ---

 **TL;DR:** Prefer UXP JS with explicit imports, wrap scripts in a single undo, suppress redraw during heavy work, reset prefs before/after, resolve object specifiers once, and always restore app state in `finally`.
 These practices align with Adobe’s current scripting model and the community’s hard-won lessons.

----

-## 7) Dialog UX Conventions (Scripts UI)

-To ensure consistency across utilities, use these general conventions while allowing dialog-specific flexibility:

-- One combined dialog per script entry point.
-  - Options and Scope must both appear in the main dialog.
-  - Scope choices: All Documents, Document (active), Story (from selection), Page (active), Selection.
-  - Default scope must be Document (active).
-- Layout patterns:
-  - Stacked (column): Options panel on top, Scope panel below — recommended for dialogs with many or complex options (e.g., CharacterCleanup).
-  - Side-by-side (row): Options panel on the left and Scope panel on the right — recommended for compact dialogs with short option lists (e.g., RemoveNumericPrefixes, DeleteHebrewMarks).
-  - Dialog margins ~16 px; panel margins ~12 px; vertical spacing ~6–10 px; align children left.
-- Bottom action buttons:
-  - Right-aligned, ordered: "Cancel" then "Run" as the primary action (default button role `{ name: 'ok' }` when applicable).
-  - Additional buttons are allowed when they are primary actions essential to the flow (e.g., Back, Preview, Close for informational dialogs).
-Avoid using the footer as a general area for secondary/tertiary actions; place such controls within the dialog body.
-- Behavior guidelines:
-  - Validate that at least one option is selected when applicable.
-  - Resolve scope into explicit targets before running.
-  - Wrap processing in a single undo step using `app.doScript(..., UndoModes.ENTIRE_SCRIPT, ...)`.
-  - Reset Find/Change preferences before and after operations.

-Notes:
-- Secondary informational dialogs (e.g., read-only reports) may use different primary actions (e.g., Close), while main utility dialogs typically use Cancel/Run.
-- Avoid scope-only dialogs; integrate scope into the main dialog.